wilsonism/geo200/syllabus.md

 ### Be in contact.

 Students are responsible for checking their UKY email account; the class listserv is what will be used to send communications outside class.
-Email is the best way to contact the instructor (place ‘GEO702’ in the subject heading).
+Email is the best way to contact the instructor (place ‘GEO200’ in the subject heading).
 Please allow at least 24 hours for a response by email during weekdays.
 The instructor will not necessarily respond to emails over the weekends.

 ### Be a resource for others.

-Students are strongly encouraged to exchange contact information with classmates, in order to facilitate the objectives of this seminar.
+Students are strongly encouraged to exchange contact information with classmates, in order to facilitate the objectives of this course.

 ### Get permission before recording.